AnantharamanLab/TYMEFLIES_Viral/README.md

 ### 1 Processing the datasets

-Copy and rename fastq file, get the reads number and nt base name for each metagenome, copy files, run bbmap mapping to get "covstat" file for a subset of metagenomes.
+Copy fastq file, calculate fastq statistics, and get all metagenome assemblies cov state (or depth) files

 ### 2